Talks continue on schools replacement

 The board voted to go into recess at the end of Monday’s meeting instead of adjourning, so that Tomlinson could quickly reconvene the board when Jennings is ready to ask for a vote on a settlement.

-In other action Monday, the board discussed the search for a replacement for retiring Director of Schools Donna Wright.
+In other action, the board discussed the search for a replacement for retiring Director of Schools Donna Wright.
 Several members indicated that input will be sought from the public, teachers, staff and administrators regarding what they would like to see in a new director.

 (0) comments